mivek/MetarParser/README.md

 #### Runway information

-The runway information can represent either an information regarding the visibility on the runway or a deposit.
+The runway information can represent either a visual range or a deposit.

+If the object represents a visual range the field `minRange` is non null.

 The runway information is composed of

 -   The name of the runway
 -   The minimal visibility on the runway (optional)
+-   The indicator of the visual range.
+Either "greater than", "less than" or empty. (optional)
 -   The maximal visibility on the runway (optional)
 -   The trend of the visibility (optional)
 -   The type of deposit (optional)